jeremehancock/docs.ubuntuce.com-content/pages/getting-started/ubuntu-ce-repository/index.md

 ---

 The UbuntuCE Software Center will allow you to easily set up your system with the applications, and branding that comes with UbuntuCE.
+It will allow you to not only install the packages created specifically for UbuntuCE, but also many other software packages that have been vetted for UbuntuCE.

 ![UbuntuCE Software Center](https://raw.githubusercontent.com/jeremehancock/docs.ubuntuce.com-content/main/pages/assets/images/ubuntu-ce-software-center-bible-study.png)